singerdmx/flutter-quill/doc/configurations/using_custom_app_widget.md

 ],
 ```

-And you might need more depending on your use case, for example if you are using custom localizations for your app, using custom app widget like `FluentApp` from [FluentUI]
+You might need more depending on your use case, for example, if you are using custom localizations for your app, using a custom app widget like `FluentApp` from [FluentUI]
 which will also need

 ```dart